Country: Kenya

 Altitude: 1600–1800 m a.s.l.

-Githembe Coffee Factory, located in Kiambu County just north of Nairobi, is one of three wet mills operated by the Thiririka Farmers Cooperative Society (FCS), alongside Kiganjo and Ndunyu factories.
-Established in 1969, Githembe has long supported local coffee production in this fertile highland region.
+Githembe Coffee Factory (hereafter “Githembe”) is located in the coffee-growing region of Kiambu County, north of Kenya’s capital, Nairobi.
+Built in 1969, the factory is one of three processing facilities operated by the Thiririka Farmers Cooperative Society (FCS), alongside Kiganjo Factory and Ndundu Factory, supporting coffee production throughout the region.

-The region’s coffee thrives in red volcanic loam soil under optimal conditions: an average temperature of 20.5°C and about 1,400 mm of annual rainfall.
-Thiririka FCS provides agronomic training and inputs to its members, offering guidance on pruning schedules and fertilizer application to maintain quality.
+Coffee in this region is cultivated under ideal conditions, with an average temperature of 20.5°C and annual rainfall of approximately 1,400 mm, on clay loam soils.
+Thiririka FCS provides agronomic training and inputs to its smallholder members, offering guidance on pruning schedules, fertilizer usage, and other best practices.

 Harvest and Processing

-Kenya has two harvest seasons: the main crop from October to December and the fly crop from May to July.
-We always purchase from the main crop.
-Main crop flowering occurs from February to March, with coffee ready for purchase from January to April the following year.
+Kenya has two harvest seasons: the main crop from October to December, and the fly crop from May to July.
+We source exclusively from the main crop.
+For the main crop, flowering occurs between February and March, and green coffee becomes available for purchase from January to April of the following year.

-Farmers handpick fully ripe cherries and deliver them to the factory.
-Upon arrival, cherries are spread out on sorting sheets and carefully hand-sorted to meet factory standards under the supervision of the reception staff.
+Farmers selectively handpick only ripe cherries and deliver them to the factory.
+Upon arrival, cherries are spread on sorting tables, where ripe cherries are hand-selected according to factory standards.
+Receiving staff supervise the process to ensure proper sorting.

-Githembe processes its coffee as fully washed.
-Only the properly ripened cherries are fed into the pulper, which removes the skin and pulp, leaving the parchment coffee.
+Githembe coffee is processed using the fully washed method.
+Only carefully selected ripe cherries are fed into the pulper, where the skin is removed, producing parchment coffee.

-At this stage, the parchment is coated in mucilage—a sticky layer of natural sugars and alcohols that greatly influences the coffee’s sweetness, acidity, and overall flavor.
+At this stage, the parchment is covered with mucilage, a sticky layer composed of natural sugars and alcohols.
+This mucilage plays a significant role in developing sweetness, acidity, and overall flavor.

-The mucilage-covered parchment is dry-fermented for 16–24 hours in tanks without water, allowing natural microbes from the cherries and environment to break down the mucilage.
-After fermentation, the parchment is transferred to soaking tanks filled with clean water from the Thiririka River for 16–18 hours.
+The mucilage-covered parchment is placed in fermentation tanks for 16 to 24 hours.
+No water is added during this stage; fermentation occurs naturally as microorganisms from the cherries and surrounding environment break down the mucilage.
+After fermentation, the parchment is transferred to a clean-water tank supplied from the Thiririka River and soaked for an additional 16 to 18 hours.

-The coffee is then graded into P1, P2, P3, P-light, and pods, with P1 receiving an additional soak before drying.
+The parchment is then graded into P1, P2, P3, P-light, and pod.
+P1 lots undergo an additional soaking step prior to drying.

-Due to security concerns over the past three years, parchment drying is currently done at Kiganjo Factory.
-Coffee theft has become more common, so centralizing drying improves security and traceability within the FCS.
+Due to security concerns over the past three years, parchment drying is currently carried out at Kiganjo Factory.
+Cherry theft has been a persistent issue in the area, leading the FCS to consolidate drying operations at a single, more secure location.

-Freshly processed parchment (at about 50% moisture) is first placed on skin-drying beds for 6–24 hours until it reaches around 20% moisture.
-It is then moved to raised African beds, where slow drying continues for up to 21 days.
-The parchment is protected from intense sun and overnight moisture with covers, and drying typically takes 7–14 days.
+Once ready for drying, parchment with approximately 50% moisture content is first transferred to mesh-covered skin-drying beds, where it is dried to around 20% moisture over six hours to one day.
+It is then moved to raised African drying beds, where it is slowly dried for up to 21 days.
+The parchment is protected with plastic sheets during intense sunlight and at night, with drying typically lasting 7 to 14 days.

-The Thiririka FCS, named after the local Thiririka River, consistently produces high-quality washed coffees through careful and standardized processing.
+Thiririka FCS is named after the Thiririka River, the main water source in the region, and consistently produces high-quality coffee through careful and standardized processing.